NVIDIA/kubevirt-gpu-device-plugin/README.md

 - Need to have Nvidia GPU configured for GPU pass thorugh or vGPU.
 Quickstart section provides details about this
 - Kubernetes version >= v1.11
 - Kubevirt release >= v0.36.0
-- Kubevirt GPU feature gate should be enabled.
+- Kubevirt GPU feature gate should be enabled and permitted devices should be whitelisted.
 Feature gate is enabled by creating a ConfigMap.
-ConfigMap yaml can be found under /examples
+ConfigMap yaml can be found under `/examples`.

 ## Quick Start

 Before starting the device plug, the GPUs on a kubernetes node need to configured to be in GPU pass through mode or vGPU mode

+### Whitelist GPU and vGPU in KubeVirt CR
+GPUs and vGPUs should be whitelisted in KubeVirt CR following the instructions outlined [here](https://kubevirt.io/user-guide/virtual_machines/host-devices/#listing-permitted-devices).
+An example KubeVirt CR can be found under `/examples`.

 ### Preparing a GPU to be used in pass through mode
 GPU needs to be loaded with VFIO-PCI driver to be used in pass through mode